John-Mayhew/smartsystemsmonitor-alt-255-/README.md

 ```

 <br>
-Once all the paths for the scripts have been updated you will also need to make sure that you change the network path/ network address of tour cloud storage location.
-Otherwise you will not benefit from cloud storage for pictures and sensor information
+Once all the paths for the scripts have been updated you will also need to make sure that you change the network path/network address of your cloud storage location.
+Otherwise you will not benefit from cloud storage for pictures and sensor information, and the remote monitoring that comes packaged with cloud storage for the Camera, and the sensors

 <br><br>